-Are you looking for an architectural style to build a new home or perhaps buy one?
-Then the American Colonial architecture might be just what you’re looking for.
-Today, we will look at the American Colonial style and what many colonial houses have in common.
+Are you looking for an architectural style to build or buy a new home?
+Then, American Colonial architecture might be just what you’re looking for.
+Today, we will examine the American Colonial style and what many colonial houses have in common.

 What is a Colonial House Design